John-Abbott-College/4A8-Notes/01_Create_VS_Solution_From_Existing_Code.md

 * Copy all of the code files to this directory on your machine

-  * for HomeBudget there are 7 files
+  * for HomeCalendar there are 7 files

   >NOTE: This is a VERY important step.
 If you add code to your solution that are not in your solutions folders, then the solution file will not be able to find your files if you change its location (i.e. submitting to LEA or Git)